 *Please note if you are using a special promo code then enter it in the "Voucher Code" section before you select the amount of tickets you would like to purchase*

 It is easy!
 You can book tickets online here.
-We begin our tours at 17.00pm.
+We begin our tours at 17:00 p.m.
 We will send you the meeting place details before the day of the tour.
 Our culinary tour lasts for 3 hours, and each one involves some walking, so be sure to bring comfortable footwear.
-Your guide will stay with you throughout the tour, and you can make requests about any special dietary requirements such as any food allergies or foods you prefer to avoid eating.
-You can email us about your food needs prior to the tour, or you can inform your guide at the meeting location.
+Due to the nature of creating a well balanced and thoughtful gastronomy experience, many of our tours are unable to accommodate certain dietary restrictions.
+Please contact us prior to booking your tour to see if we are able to accommodate your dietary needs.
 And don't forget to bring a camera!
 You will want to remember these great places if you come to Hanoi again!